PepeTapia/PepeTapia/README.md

 <!--Introduction to me and what I am about -->
 <p align="left">I am a first-generation Hispanic and the first college graduate in my family.
 My goal is to break barriers and pave the way for others.

-I want to democratize Artificial Intelligence(AI) and Machine Learning(ML) to help communities using the potential of AI/ML to improve quality of life and strengthen bonds between people.
+I want to democratize Artificial Intelligence(AI) and Machine Learning(ML) to help communities.
+By using AI/ML I can create programs that will improve the quality of life for a community and strengthen bonds between people.
 I am passionate about AI/ML because of its ability to scale and solve complex problems.
 Donations are greatly appreciated to the EPAL Project and Meru AI!</p>

 <!--Release date 02/27/2023-->